nachoSO/CarND-Advanced-Lane-Lines-master/writeup_template.md

 ## 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 In the moment in which we have a thresholded warped image we can map the lane lines.
-The method used in this project is based on the blind search method, this method checks which are the peaks in the histogram of the image, in this way we can detect which pixels belong the lane.
+The method used in this project is based on the blind search method, this method checks which are the peaks in the histogram of the image, in this way we can detect which pixels belong to the lane.

 Then, instead of step through the windows one by one I've implemented the function that find in a margin around the previous line position (based on the course slides!).
+However, for the sake of simplicity I prefered to use only the previous one, because I did not implemented the sanity check function (I don't want to lose the lane never!)

-The code can be found in the file `line_finding.py`, in the functions `sliding_line_finding` and `line_finding_after_sliding`.
-An example of this identification is shown below.
+The code can be found in the file `line_finding.py`, in the function `sliding_line_finding`.
+An example of this lane lines identification is shown below.
 <p align="center">
    <img src="./output_images/histogram lane_detected.png" width="70%" height="70%">
 </p>